koodikulma-fi/mixin-types/README.md

            return this.info
        }

-   } as any; // In more complex cases you need this or other such.
+   } as any; // Needed for complex cases.
 }

 // 3.
 Optional: Declare stand-alone if wanted.